 Carolina is a Ph.D. student at the University of São Paulo, Brazil.
 Her research focus is understanding the role of miRNAs on the immunopathogenesis of microcephaly caused by Zika virus in experimental models.
 She joined the Quintana Lab in 2019 and works under the supervision of Dr. Liliana Sanmarco to study mechanisms involved by dendritic cells and astrocytes in neuro-inflammatory diseases.

 Pedro Henrique Fonseca de Castro

 Pedro Henrique is currently a medical student at the University of São Paulo in Brazil.
-He was selected for one year internship at Quintana’s laboratory through a program between his home university and Harvard, in which they provide the opportunity for medical students to have a scientific experience at one of the world’s largest and most renowned research centers.
-He works under the supervision of Dr Andreia Barroso assisting in her studies focused on the mechanisms by which AhR, and other transcriptional factors, can regulate inflammation in brain disorders such as multiple sclerosis and glioblastoma.
+He was selected for one year internship at the Quintana Lab through a program between his home university and Harvard, in which they provide the opportunity for medical students to have a scientific experience at one of the world’s largest and most renowned research centers.
+He works under the supervision of Dr. Andreia Barroso assisting in her studies focused on the mechanisms by which AhR, and other transcriptional factors, can regulate inflammation in brain disorders such as multiple sclerosis and glioblastoma.

 Zhaorong works in the Quintana Lab as a bioinformatician and received his M.S. in Bioinformatics from Boston University and his B.S. in Biology and Applied Mathematics from Stony Brook University.

 Gabriel studied Biomedical Engineering at California Polytechnic State University in San Luis Obispo, CA and received his B.S. in 2017 and his M.S. in 2019.
 His master’s research was in algorithm development for EEG source localization.
 He currently assists the research group in both logistical and benchtop tasks.
 He hopes to continue applying computational methods to neurology problems in his future work.

 2006-2009 Mauricio F. Farez, M.D. / Resident in Neurology, FLENI, Argentina